 We propose that the idea of one Cochrane Group having exclusivity in a country or region should be phased out.
 For accountability purposes we will need to nominate a 'Co-ordinator' for any given country or region, but we would want to encourage multiple Groups of Cochrane collaborators from many different supporting institutions to work together in a country or region; and expect them to work in a collaborative and mutually supportive way.
-These individual Groups may fulfil just the essential four tier one functions, or many.
+These individual Groups may fulfil just the essential four Tier One functions, or many.
+The co-ordinator role mentioned is a way of ensuring that there is a clear accountability relationship in countries regardless of how big or small their presence is.

-Setting up additional Affiliate Groups should generally always be possible if the additional Groups meet the criteria and deliver the key functions set out in Section 4.
-However, we acknowledge that there could be a significant management burden on a Centre if many Affiliates were set up in the country without the Centre being resources to manage them.
-For this reason, we propose that where Centres currently exist they are responsible for deciding on what Affiliates are established in their country or region.
+Setting up additional Affiliate Groups should generally always be possible if the additional Groups meet the criteria and deliver the key functions set out in Section 5.
+However, we acknowledge that there could be a significant management burden on a Centre if many Affiliates were set up in the country without the Centre being resourced to manage them.
+For this reason, the Centre in the country will be involved in all proposals to develop additional presences.